urcsc174/2018-fall-csc174/README.md

 <hr>

 - Current topic
-  - Team Website Development: Updated Personal Websites (on Monday, September 24)
+  - Forking a Repository
 - Current assignments you should be working on

-  - [Lab 3 "Flash" Website](lab03-flash-website/instructions.md) (due: <s>Monday, September 17 ...same day</s> Monday, September 24)
+  - [Lab 5: Forking a Repository](lab05-forking-a-respository/instructions.md) (due: Monday, October 1 ...one week!)<br>Also: edit the Google Sheet: [Teams and Roles](https://docs.google.com/spreadsheets/d/1gXQP-1Rmra6w3PH9GzKOG9Y8-VlKk-DjlCFYFQHo0MM/edit#gid=493379955) ...move your name/email to a team and a new city-team and role
 - Previous topics

   - Wed Sep 19: [**Information Architecture** (PDF)](05-information-architecture/05-information-architecture.pdf)